Sunshinesheep/OpenBehavior-doc/docs/source/OpenBehavior_example_highway_lane_change.md

 This example demonstrates a lane-change interaction on a three-lane highway.

-The ego vehicle starts in **Lane 1** and intends to merge into **Lane 2**, while surrounding vehicles perform different maneuvers driven by heterogeneous behavior models.
+The ego vehicle starts in **Lane 1** and intends to merge into **Lane 2**, while surrounding vehicles perform different maneuvers driven by diverse behavior models.

 * **Npc1**: Starts in **Lane 2**, executes a forced lane change to **Lane 1**, then continues with a learning-based driving model.
 * **Npc2 & Npc3**: Originate from **Lane 3** and attempt to merge into **Lane 2** ahead of the ego vehicle.
 Their behavior is controlled by the `Scenario Mode` configuration.